Rakshaa93/Mission-Pizza/Technical_documentation.md

 The core problem is not pizza ordering, but making traditional APIs usable by AI agents.

 Key Challenges Identified:

--REST APIs are not agent-friendly
+- REST APIs are not agent-friendly
--Manual MCP creation does not scale
+- Manual MCP creation does not scale
--AI agents require:
+- AI agents require:
-   *Structured tools
+  - Structured tools
-   *Clear schemas
+  - Clear schemas
-   *Predictable behavior
+  - Predictable behavior
--Real-world workflows require multi-agent coordination
+- Real-world workflows require multi-agent coordination

 Hence, the solution focuses on: